Lycée Français de Sofia: Education

 The Lycée has established traditions and high authority in French language training.
 Intensive language learning is done through a program which includes 20 hours of French weekly in 8th, also called preparatory, grade and from 6 to 8 hours in later years.
 Some subjects, such as history, geography, biology, physics, chemistry and philosophy, are taught in French.
 The school's graduates can enroll in French universities without a language exam.
 In 2015, the school was awarded the LabelFrancÉducation, a seal of quality for bilingual education in French and another language.

 During the five years of study, French literature and culture are extensively and chronologically studied in all their genres.
 Eleventh and twelfth grade students can submit and defend a dossier in a school subject of their choice, for which they can receive a bilingual education diploma, known as Attestation bilingue.

 The Lycée's students can enroll in Microsoft's MCP Program for which they can receive a certificate which validates their technical expertise.

 Language certificates

 The school is the largest DELF examination center in Bulgaria, given the large number of students and candidates.
 The certification was introduced in 2007 by a Convention signed between the Ministry of Education and Science of Bulgaria and the French Institut of Sofia and is renewed every three years.
 All of the school's French language teachers are CIEP accredited examiners.

 Approximately 5500 students have been enrolled in the DELF A2, B1 and B2 examinations at the Lycée Lamartine Examination Center from 2007 to 2020.

-Teachers

-The Lycée employs more than 70 teachers.
-Many of them are authors of text- and handbooks, give lectures and teach at Sofia University, New Bulgarian University and other universities.
-More than half of the high school teachers are former graduates and a part of the French language teachers are French.